-We will have to keep track of the degenerate terms in the Fourier expansion of $E_{\min}^{(3)}(g; \alpha)$ for our intended applications.
-It is preferrrable to apply the simpler form of such expansion (Lemma \ref{genFourlem} below) as much as possible because it detects: \begin{enumerate} \item the equivariance of the Fourier-Whittaker \textit{periods} (under unipotent translations); and
+We must keep track of the degenerate terms in the Fourier expansion of $E_{\min}^{(3)}(g; \alpha)$ for our applications.
+We prefer to apply the more compact form of the expansion (Lemma \ref{genFourlem}), rather than the fully explicit form used in \cite{Li14}, because it better detects: \begin{enumerate} \item the equivariance of the Fourier--Whittaker \textit{periods} under unipotent translations; and

-\item the annihilation of a number of degenerate terms in the Fourier expansion (due to the unipotent integral in (\ref{modperiodcons})) \end{enumerate} better than the fully explicit form used by \cite{Li14} in her derivation of the Voronoi formula for the triple divisor function.
-These two features will result in much simpler formulae and clearer presentation.
+\item the annihilation of undesirable degenerate terms in the Fourier expansion; see Lemma \ref{lem: whywecanreg}. \end{enumerate} These two features yield much simpler formulae and a clearer presentation.